Jaype-e/Image-Segmentation-Tool-Kit-/README.md

 # Image-Segmentation-Tool-Kit-
 PyQt4 GUI based app for  analysis of different image segmentation algorithm.
 All algorithm is in python language.

+Needed library : skimage, PIL, numpy, pyqt4, python 2.7

+And then use command on Linux : python cur_work.py

 # Simple and Efficient Seeded Region Growth Algorithm
       Hi friends !
 In my file Region_grow.py has 3 different approach for region growth algorithm.
       In first one is region_grow_point in which I take one seed point and every time key of region